 Note: In going to a machine on which the short form of assigned GO

-is not valid, it is vital that the Fortran version of the
+TO is not valid, it is vital that the Fortran version of the

-translator being moved has itself been translated using the variable, COGOTO
+translator being moved has itself been translated using the variable, COGOTO,

-being set to .TRUE.
+being set to .TRUE., see Translation Parameters.

 The materials supplied in a distribution of the standard Flecs system consist of a manual for using and maintaining the Flecs translator and the following machine readable files stored in an appropriate archive format.
 Note that on VMS systems, files with extension, .f, would have an extension of .for.